andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash.md

 ## General

-Place that button on wall, press it, and event would be added into Google Spreadsheet or Google Calendar, or something would be done in [IFTTT](https://ifttt.com).
+Place that button on wall, press it, and event would be added into Google Sheets or Google Calendar, or something would be done in [IFTTT](https://ifttt.com).

 Your children would like it and it helps to keep doing something regularily.